MiguelSombrero/hacker-ui/README.md

 ### Integration tests

-Integrations tests is implemented with Cypress and requires backend to run in test mode.
+Integrations tests is implemented with Cypress and requires backend to run (preferably in test mode).
 So to run integrations tests:

+#### Run Hacker API in test mode

-Run [Hacker API](https://github.com/MiguelSombrero/hacker-api) in test mode
+Clone, install and run [Hacker API](https://github.com/MiguelSombrero/hacker-api) in test mode

+    git clone git@github.com:MiguelSombrero/hacker-api.git
     cd hacker-api
+    mvn install
     SPRING_PROFILES_ACTIVE=test mvn spring-boot:run

-Run Hacker UI in development mode
+#### Run Hacker UI in development mode

     npm start

-Start Cypress and run tests
+#### Run Cypress

     npm run cypress:open

+### Run tests

+You can run integration tests one by one or all at once from opening Cypress window

 ### Create production build